 Many people believe that having studied the Spanish language at school or college means you are able to speak that language – but do not be mistaken.
-Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.
+Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

 Online job search resources are expanding quickly.
 With the high level of Internet usage in Spain, the Internet is now the best place to access information about work in Spain.
 However, it is always best to use as many different job search sources as possible to find open positions.

-In the effective job search in Spain, you should complement online job search by methods that are more traditional because jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
+In an effective job search in Spain, you should complement online job search by methods that are more traditional because jobs are advertised in different ways and some jobs are not advertised in traditional forms at all.
 More than half of all employment in Spain is not advertised and is filled through referrals or networking.
-We refer to this as the "hidden job market" and it is a very important aspect in the job search process.
+We refer to this as the "hidden job market" and it is a very important aspect of the job search process.